G-K-O/Iron-Dopamine-GTS_scripts/README.md

 # About this repo:
 This directory includes scripts associated with results presented in the paper:

-**7T MRI and PET study of abnormalities of iron homeostasis and the dopaminergic system in Tourette syndrome**
+Gkotsoulias D.G. et al., 7T MRI and PET study of abnormalities of iron homeostasis and the dopaminergic system in Tourette syndrome, **Brain Communications**, 2025; https://doi.org/10.1093/braincomms/fcaf104

-by *D.G.Gkotsoulias et al.*, published in **BRAIN Communications**.

 Corresponding packages used in parts of the processing can be found in: